 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-Antianxiety medications are administered to patients suffering from depression or anxiety.
+This tells you the percent of residents given antianxiety medications.
+Antianxiety drugs are administered to patients experiencing anxiety and depression.

 Managing Depression Among Residents